JoshuaTheEngineer/java-selenium-cucumber-restassured/README.md

 Will be testing the [Pokemon website](https://www.pokemon.com/us/) but the API Testing will be done with [JSON Server](https://github.com/typicode/json-server).

-However, I'll be using real JSON data from [PokeAPI](https://pokeapi.co/docs/v2.html/#types). *Note, please be polite when using it because as of April 14 2020, it fixed limit of100 API requests per IP address per minute*
+However, I'll be using real JSON data from [PokeAPI](https://pokeapi.co/docs/v2.html/#types). *Note, please be polite when using it because as of April 14 2020, it fixed limit of 100 API requests per IP address per minute*

 ## Step 0: Setup Tools